‘This is bigger than just Timnit’: How Google tried to silence a critic and ignited a movement

 A growing movement

-“If you’ve never had to be on public assistance, you don’t understand surveillance,” says Yeshimabeit Milner, the cofounder and executive director of the nonprofit Data for Black Lives, which examines how the data that undergirds AI systems is disproportionately wielded against marginalized communities.
+“If you’ve never had to be on public assistance, you don’t understand surveillance,” says Yeshimabeit Milner, the cofounder and executive director of the nonprofit Data 4 Black Lives, which examines how the data that undergirds AI systems is disproportionately wielded against marginalized communities.
 Facial recognition surveillance, for example, has been used in policing, public housing, and even certain schools.

 Milner is part of a growing group of activists and researchers intent on documenting how AI and data affect real people’s lives and using that research to push for change.
 Efforts such as the Algorithmic Justice League (AJL), the Detroit Community Technology Project, and the Our Data Bodies Project use community organizing and education to help people harmed by algorithms, compel companies to amend their technology, and push for AI regulation.

 Our Data Bodies, for example, has embedded community researchers in cities such as Charlotte, Detroit, and Los Angeles.
 “Across all three cities, [community members] felt like their data was being extracted from them, not for their benefit, but a lot of times for their detriment—that these systems were integrating with one another and targeting and tracking people,” says Tawana Petty, a Detroit-based activist who worked with the Our Data Bodies Project.
-She is now the national organizing director of Data for Black Lives.
+She is now the national organizing director of Data 4 Black Lives.

 These organizations have made some progress.
 Thanks to the work of the AJL and others, several prominent companies including IBM and Amazon either changed their facial recognition algorithms or issued moratoria on selling them to police in 2020, and bans on police use of facial recognition technology have been spreading across the country.
 The Stop LAPD Spying Coalition sued the LAPD for not releasing information about its predictive policing tactics and won a victory in 2019, when the department was forced to expose which individuals and neighborhoods had been targeted with the technology.